Happy New Year 2012

 December 8th, 2011

 TOKYO — The presentation on the research for the Asahi Shinbun Typeface was provided by Akiko Nakai, assistant manager of the font division of Asahi Shinbun Co., at BIZ Shinjuku, Tokyo on December 8th.
 The Asahi Shinbun is the one of major newspapers in Japan and published the first issue in 1888 in Osaka then now became the second largest newspaper company.
 Nakai joined the font division about two years ago and attended Shinjuku Shijuku: 新宿私塾, literally means the Shinjuku private school and provides one year typography program organized by Robundo, is known as a publisher featuring typography, to get knowledge and skills on typography.
 The report was compiled as a final project of the curriculum.
 The presentation was provided not only by a slide show report but also a lot of physical stuffs from letterpress to digital Asahi used.
-They included many draft sketches and the Kanji letter press pieces which have ruby, called Furigana, is a Japanese reading aid Kana characters along with the Kanji for indicating its pronunciation.
+They included many draft sketches and the Kanji letter press pieces including ruby, called Furigana, is a Japanese reading aid Kana characters along with the Kanji for indicating its pronunciation.
 Besides that, the stuffs marked “confidential stuffs” were also included and Nakai told that it must be rare opportunity to show them since we never took place like this exhibition.

 Left: Draft drawing.
 Right: 35mm film for archive.
 Asahi sent them to IBM to digitize